Miscalculation is the biggest threat in the North Korea standoff

 One of the reasons the United States and North Korea could find themselves in a dangerous military standoff is that they don't fully understand what each other is saying, according to experts.

-The flurry of apocalyptic statements by the country's outspoken leaders, President Donald Trump and dictator Kim Jong Un, raise the possibility of miscommunication and miscalculation.
+The flurry of apocalyptic statements by the countries' outspoken leaders, President Donald Trump and dictator Kim Jong Un, raises the possibility of miscommunication and miscalculation.

 "If you look at any situation in the past where there has been a major escalation risk between nuclear powers, understanding the intentions of the adversary has always been very important," said Andrea Berger, a senior research associate at the Middlebury Institute of International Studies in Monterey, California.